Skip to main content

 Custom CSS

-If your CTA was created before May 2026, it may still use unscoped (legacy) CSS — look for the Legacy badge next to the Custom CSS field in the editor.
+Your CTA may still use unscoped (legacy) CSS — every CTA that existed before the May 2026 scoping change does — in which case you’ll see a Legacy badge in the Custom CSS section of the editor.
 The behavior described below applies to scoped CSS; see Legacy vs. Scoped CTA CSS for how to tell which mode your CTA uses and how to migrate.

 The Custom CSS box, under a CTA’s Advanced Settings, is for small visual tweaks that the standard color and font controls don’t cover — adjusting spacing, transforming the button text, italicizing the headline, and the like.
+A few common adjustments have no point-and-click control at all (rounding a button’s corners to an exact amount is the usual one), so CSS is the only way to make them.
 Write plain selectors that target the CTA’s elements.
 Outpost automatically scopes everything you enter to this one CTA, so your rules can’t leak out and restyle other CTAs or the rest of your site.
 You don’t need to add an ID or wrapper yourself — write the CSS as if this were the only element on the page, and Outpost handles the rest.
-The elements you’ll most often target:

 SelectorElement